D3PSI/qmk_firmware/keyboards/crkbd/keymaps/mattgemmell/readme.md

 [Matt Gemmell][]'s ever-evolving keymap for the Corne, designed for use with iPadOS.
+There's [a full explanation here](https://mattgemmell.com/a-split-34-key-layout-for-ipados/).

 ![](keymap_diagram.svg)